-Although DanceSafe is mostly known for harm reduction related to recreational drug use, we are also an organization that believes in the importance of affirmative consent.
-Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
-Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
-Silence or lack of resistance, in and of itself, does not demonstrate consent.
+Although DanceSafe is mostly known for harm reduction related to recreational drug use, we are also an organization that believes in the importance of affirmative, informed consent.
+Affirmative and informed consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+Consent can be given by words and/or actions, as long as those words and/or actions create clear permission regarding willingness to engage in the sexual activity.
+Silence or lack of resistance does not affirm consent.
 The definition of consent does not vary based upon a participant’s sex, sexual orientation, gender identity, or gender expression.

 Based on this definition, this means:

 - Consent can be withdrawn at any time.

 - When consent is withdrawn or can no longer be given, sexual activity must stop.

 - Consent cannot be given when it is the result of coercion, intimidation or threat of harm.

 - Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.

 DanceSafe condemns behavior that puts others at risk of unwanted sexual contact or comments, and asks that members of the electronic music and nightlife communities do research on how to ask for consent (see our #WeLoveConsent resources!), and when to recognize if it’s given or not.
 Given the nature of the electronic music and nightlife culture, where emotions are enhanced by music, energy, and oftentimes drug use, many situations may involve individuals who aren’t capable of affirmative and informed consent.

 Here are some examples of asking for consent:

 - Do you like when I do this?